sewidat/VendingMachine/ReadMe.md

 -> view into the cash
 {TwentyNote=21, TenCoin=19, FiftyCoin=20, FiftyNote=21, Dollar=10, TwentyCoin=20}
 All the money"Cash+Visa"1615.7
 Please Enter The Row "from 1->5":
 To Exit Please Enter 0
 -> 0

+Process finished with exit code 0
 ```